-Illinois is one of the 33 U.S. states that have legalized medical marijuana for patients with severe or debilitating health conditions who wish to pursue alternative treatment.
+Illinois, Colorado, and Missouri are three of the 33 U.S. states that have legalized medical marijuana for patients with severe or debilitating health conditions who wish to pursue alternative treatment.
 Though not a lot of research has been done at the federal level with regard to the benefits of medical marijuana and CBD oil, more than a million patients nationwide have found relief with medical cannabis.
 What’s amazing about this is that people of all walks of life have been able to manage their pain and alleviate symptoms of a number of different health conditions, from cancer and HIV/AIDS to multiple sclerosis, seizures, and more.

 Qualifying Health Conditions

 Though our medical marijuana card process is quick and easy, we take all patient evaluations very seriously and comply with the state and federal laws regarding which medical conditions are allowed to be treated with medical cannabis.
 Our clinicians recommend doing some research and gathering your medical records before visiting us for an evaluation so you know ahead of time whether or not you qualify for medical cannabis treatment.
-That being said, medical cannabis patients must have one of these severe or debilitating health conditions to apply for a medical card in Illinois:
+That being said, medical cannabis patients must have one of these severe or debilitating health conditions to apply for a medical card:

 - Acquired Immune Deficiency Syndrome (AIDS)